Skip to main content

 When will I learn the status of my submitted project?

 Projects are submitted by May and are reviewed over the summer months.
 Students will be notified of their status by September.
 The presentation is in October.
-Entrants will receive reviewer comments in November.
+Entrants will receive reviewer comments in November after the MAF presentation.

 Are there any suggestions for submitters?
-What kind of feedback have you gotten from judges about project?
+What kind of feedback have you received from judges about projects?

 • Capture your audience early in the piece.
-Don’t make people wait for the good part that is buried in the middle of the project.
+Don’t make people wait for the good part that may be buried in the middle of the project.
 Pacing is important.

 • A longer piece with lots of bells and whistles is not necessarily a better piece.
 Keep your work tight, authentic, and genuine.